-Leftovers: Leftovers can be stored in an airtight container in the fridge for up to 3 days.
-You can also just cover the pan tightly with a layer or two of foil and store.
+Storage: Store leftover pasta in an airtight container in the fridge for up to 3 days.
+You can also just cover the pan tightly with a layer or two of aluminum foil and store in the fridge.

-Cook the pasta directly from frozen, adding about 15-30 minutes extra cooking time.
+Cook the pasta directly from frozen, adding at least 20-30 minutes extra cooking time.

 ADDITIONS & SUBSTITUTIONS

 Pasta: Most any non “noodle” type pasta will work in this dish.
 I prefer bigger, heartier pastas that will hold up better in the oven (no mushy pasta for me!).
-Penne and Ziti are also great options.
+You can make penne al forno or ziti al forno–both are great options.
 Just be sure to cook the pasta two minutes less than the package directions.

 Meat: This recipe will work with any ground meat!
-Ground beef, ground turkey and….have you tied Ground Bison?!
-Its super yummy in this dish!
+Ground beef, ground turkey, ground pork, and….have you tied Ground Bison?!
+It’s super yummy in this dish!
 Check out my other Ground Bison Pasta recipe!

 Cheese: I love the taste of fresh mozzarella like I used in this recipe, but grated mozzarella is perfect, too!
 Grating your own cheese will give you the maximum yummy meltiness! 🙂 I also LOVE LOVE the ricotta in this recipe for the creaminess and texture it adds, but if you don’t have any, no worries!
 You can leave it out.

-Sauce: Although I LOVE the taste and texture of the San Marzano tomatoes, you can use any whole, peeled tomatoes in a can.
-OR replace the crushed tomatoes and whole tomatoes with a 24 oz. jar or your favorite marinara sauce (we love Rao’s!).
+Sauce: Although I LOVE the taste and texture of the San Marzano tomatoes, you can use any whole, peeled tomatoes in a can… OR replace the crushed tomatoes and whole tomatoes with a 24 oz. jar of your favorite marinara sauce (we love Rao’s!).

 FREQUENTLY ASKED QUESTIONS